 - Not to mention the implication that family dysfunction is bad because it "causes" homosexuality, not because of all the other problems that come with it and from it.

-- Clueless Aesop: What was the message that the author trying to convey for Alfie's Home, you might ask?
+- Clueless Aesop: What was the message that the author trying to convey with the book?
 That homosexuality is caused by lack of a father figure, but is possible to cure by one trip to therapy and a few apologies all around.
-Yikes!

 - Creepy Uncle: The protagonist is molested by his Uncle Pete.